 My friend Rob and I played on our high school varsity baseball team.
-“Played” might be a bit of a stretch, as we both mostly rode the bench all season.
-To get our baseball fix, on one very humid summer Houston evening, we headed outside with a plastic bat and ball and began pitching to each other.
-We made a game of hitting the ball over a light pole in front of my house.
-The game of Home Run Derby was born.
+“Played” might be a stretch—we mostly rode the bench all season.
+One humid summer evening in Houston, desperate for our baseball fix, we grabbed a plastic bat and ball and started, headed out to the street in front of my house, and started pitching to each other.
+We made a game of hitting the ball over a light pole.
+And just like that, Home Run Derby was born.

-Over the next few weeks, we formalized the rules, basing them more or less on the Major League All-Star Home Run Derby.
-We experimented with different kinds of plastic balls before finding ones that wouldn’t break (smooth polyballs), and we came up with ways to block the storm drains that lined the street and would eat our balls.
+Over the next few weeks, we formalized the rules, loosely modeling them after the Major League All-Star Home Run Derby.
+We experimented with different plastic balls before settling on smooth polyballs—durable enough not to break.
+We also devised ways to block the storm drains that loved to eat our balls.

-We had very specific rules for scoring.
+We fine-tuned the scoring system.
 A home run was any ball that cleared the fence in the air in fair territory.
 Any swing that was not a home run was an out.
-Any ball caught in the air counted for two outs.
+A caught ball?
+Two outs.
 A round lasted for ten outs.
 If a round ended in a tie, players would go into a hit-off that lasted two outs.
-We meticulously kept our statistics with a pen and paper as we played, and we’d finish every night by entering all the numbers into my computer.
+We meticulously tracked stats on pen and paper, then entered them into my computer at the end of each night.

 When we played on the street, our line drives would often ricochet off our neighbor’s roof.
-The hollow balls wouldn’t cause any damage, but they’d make a lot of noise hitting a house, especially in the middle of the night.
+The hollow balls never caused damage, but they’d make a lot of noise hitting a house, especially in the middle of the night.
 My neighbor would come outside in his bathrobe and scream at us from time to time.
 We eventually found that the community tennis courts offered the perfect dimensions for our game, so we moved our game there.
 Home Run Derby was slowly evolving.

-We’ve introduced the game to a few others, but no one loves it as much me and Rob.
-Even today, whenever we see each other, Rob and I will find some tennis courts and play a few rounds of Home Run Derby.
+We’ve introduced the game to a few others, but no one loves it like Rob and me.
+Even now, whenever we see each other, Rob and I track down some tennis courts and play a few rounds.
 We’re grown men, but it’s still fun.

 0 Comments